ng-packagr/ng-packagr/docs/override-tsconfig.md

 ## Angular CLI Users

 Overriding a tsconfig for Angular CLI users is straight forward as Angular CLI already uses the API.
-All you need to do is amend `tsconfig.lib.json` under your library folder.
+All you need to do is amend `tsconfig.lib.json` under the library folder.